doublebubblemethod/devsecops-cluster-infrastructure/jenkins-agents/pipelines-guide.md

     Push Image: Optionally, push the image to the registry (but only if your pipeline passed all tests).

 My CI Pipeline implementation:
+    Scan:
         Clean Workspace: Clean the workspace before starting.
         Checkout from Git: Pull the latest code from your Git repository.
         Static Analysis: Run code analysis using SonarQube.
-    Quality Gate: Check if the code meets quality standards and Code Coverage ≥ 80% Install Dependencies: Install required dependencies like npm install.
+        Quality Gate: Check if the code meets quality standards and Code Coverage ≥ 80% Owasp Dependency Check
+        Send email notification with buils status
+    Build_and_Push:
+        Build an image using kaniko
         Scan container image using Trivy
+        Push image to container registry
+        Send email notification with trivy report

 CD Pipeline (for deploying to different environments)